-- 1. No prescription or nonprescription medication will be administered by school personnel unless authorized by parent/guardian or prescribed by a licensed prescriber and an authorization form is signed by a parent or legal guardian (Form C FCAB-E). - 2.
+- 1. No prescription or nonprescription medication will be administered by school personnel unless authorized by parent(s) or guardians or prescribed by a licensed prescriber and an authorization form is signed by a parent or guardian (Form C FCAB-E). - 2.
 Prescription medication must be in a container with a label prepared by a pharmacist.
-Nonprescription medication must be in the original container labeled with the student's name and dosage.

-- 3. Medications are to be properly labeled with student's name, name of medication, dosage amount, frequency of administering, name and telephone number of pharmacy, prescription number and doctor's name.
-Prescription and nonprescription medications must be hand delivered to the school personnel by the parent/guardian. - 4.
+Nonprescription medication must be in the original container labeled with the student's name and dosage. - 3.
+Medications are to be properly labeled with student's name, name of medication, dosage amount, frequency of administering, name and telephone number of pharmacy, prescription number and doctor's name.
+Prescription and nonprescription medications must be hand delivered to the school personnel by the parent(s) or guardians. - 4.
 School personnel will keep a separate record of administering medication, noting date, time and initials of person administering the medication. - 5.
-The parent is to make the school personnel aware of any side effects and whom to notify in case of emergency. - 6.
-Any change in type or amount of medication must be approved by parents (a new approval form must be signed and completed).
+The parent or guardian is to make the school personnel aware of any side effects and whom to notify in case of emergency.

+6. Any change in type or amount of medication must be approved by the parent(s) or guardians (a new approval form must be signed and completed).